elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function.md

 url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
 score: -1.0
 related_article1:
-    id: 166179
+    id: 166180
-    title: What are the fundamental traits that define living organisms?
+    title: >-
+        How do metabolism and homeostasis contribute to the biological processes of life?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-fundamental-traits-that-define-living-organisms
+    url: /learn/education-studies/questions/how-do-metabolism-and-homeostasis-contribute-to-the-biological-processes-of-life
 related_article2:
-    id: 166185
+    id: 166193
-    title: What is the structure of a cell membrane and its function in cellular biology?
+    title: >-
+        How does natural selection lead to adaptations in species?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-structure-of-a-cell-membrane-and-its-function-in-cellular-biology
+    url: /learn/education-studies/questions/how-does-natural-selection-lead-to-adaptations-in-species
 related_article3:
-    id: 166193
+    id: 166203
-    title: How does natural selection lead to adaptations in species?
+    title: >-
+        What is the significance of taxonomy in organism classification?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-natural-selection-lead-to-adaptations-in-species
+    url: /learn/education-studies/questions/what-is-the-significance-of-taxonomy-in-organism-classification
 related_article4:
-    id: 166180
+    id: 166190
-    title: How do metabolism and homeostasis contribute to the biological processes of life?
+    title: >-
+        Describe the structure of DNA and its role in genetic inheritance.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-metabolism-and-homeostasis-contribute-to-the-biological-processes-of-life
+    url: /learn/education-studies/questions/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance
 related_article5:
-    id: 166199
+    id: 166209
+    title: >-
-    title: What are the main components of the human cardiovascular system and their functions?
+        What are the key differences between sexual and asexual reproduction?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-human-cardiovascular-system-and-their-functions
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-sexual-and-asexual-reproduction
 ---

 &nbsp;